Synthetic learner: model-free inference on treatments over time: Theorem

-for a fixed $a^o$.
-Hadamard differentiability holds by the chain rule of the Hadamard derivative once we show differentiability of $w_0(A)$.
-In fact, $z_1 - w_0(A) z_2$ is bounded by the compact support assumption and it is easy to show that the function $f(x) = x^2$ for $x$ being bounded is Hadamard differentiable. \\ \\ We are left to show that $A \mapsto w_0(A)$ is Hadamard differentiable, for $w_0$ being either computed via Least Squares or using the exponential weighting scheme.
+It is interesting to study Hadamard differentiability of the weights.
 Hadamard differentiability for Least Squares has been shown in other papers, such as in \cite{lunde2017bootstrapping}.
-Hence, we only need to show hadamard differentiability for exponential weights.
-Since we consider a finite dimensional parameter space, we can prove Hadamard differentiability by showing Hadamard differentiability for each coordinate.
-We will assume that $\eta_t = \frac{\eta}{t}$.
-We let $l: \mathbb{R}^2 \rightarrow \mathbb{R}_+$ the loss function and we assume the loss can be at most $C< \infty$ and $\eta > 0$(which follows for quadratic loss functions and bounded random variables).
+Hence, we only need to show Hadamard differentiability for exponential weights.

+\begin{thm} Consider exponential weights as in Equation \eqref{eqn:expweights1} with $\eta \propto 1/T_0$, and $(Y_t, g(X_t))$ uniformly bounded.
+Then such weights are Hadamard differentiable. \end{thm} \begin{proof}[Proof of Theorem \ref{thm:differentiability}] Since we consider a finite dimensional parameter space, we can prove Hadamard differentiability by showing Hadamard differentiability for each coordinate.
+We will assume that We let $l: \mathbb{R}^2 \rightarrow \mathbb{R}_+$ the loss function and we assume the loss can be at most $C< \infty$ and $\eta > 0$(which follows for quadratic loss functions and bounded random variables).
 The aim is to show that

 is Hadamard differentiable with $Z = (z_1,\dots,z_{p+1}) \in [-M,M]^{p+1}$.
 We will use the chain rule for the Hadamard derivative.
-We can see $w_0^{(i)}(F)$ is the composition of mappings:
+We can see $w^{(i)}(F)$ is the composition of mappings:

 We will prove that each map is Hadamard differentiable under the conditions stated component wise.
 We start by proving that $(a)$ is Hadamard differentiable component wise.
 For $||h_n - h||_{\infty} \rightarrow 0$, $t_n \rightarrow 0$